SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

   * Events & Programming

 2\.
-Standing Committees are created or terminated by amending these bylaws per the procedure in Article XII.
+Standing Committees are created or terminated by amending these bylaws per the procedure in Article XI.

 3\.
 Committee Chairs will be approved by a majority vote of the Chapter Executive Committee.